-Williams and his daughter Claire no longer have involvement with the British team after it was sold to U.S.-based Dorilton Capital in August.
+Sir Frank and his daughter Claire no longer have involvement with the British team after it was sold to U.S.-based Dorilton Capital in August.

 The former principal has been in a wheelchair since he was paralysed in a car crash in France in 1986.
 He also spent some time in hospital with pneumonia in 2016.

 Under him, Williams won nine constructors’ championships and seven drivers’ titles.